LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 7)

+- seperate out the fields of QbeModule you're supposed to set to init it. make the section size limits runtime configurable.

 ## (Jun 6)

 - strange overload bug if you try to use this form of list constructor: